-I’m not a mentalist (yet?)
-When I sat down at the beginning of Renz Novani’s show, I made a prediction.
-That prediction was that for his review I would be writing on this blog: “well, maybe Renz Novani is a good magician, but I can’t tell because I can’t see a goddamned thing except for the hair of the lady in front of me.”
+I’m not a mentalist (yet?) but when I sat down at the beginning of Renz Novani’s show, I made a prediction.
+That prediction was that for his review I would be writing: “well, maybe Renz Novani is a good magician, but I can’t tell because I can’t see a goddamned thing except for the hair of the lady in front of me.”
 But like I said, I’m not a mentalist.

 The room was tiny.
 Everyone was squashed together, and the rows of seats were only at two levels.
 The “stage” started right where the “audience” stopped, and it was tiny itself.
 But what could have been suffocating actually worked for the show.

 Mr Novani’s affect was flawless for the space, and for his material.
 He didn’t try to be overtly theatrical, a choice that by making him seem bigger would have made the space feel even smaller.
 Instead, his show was like a conversation.
 We were visitors at Mr Novani’s, and he a kind host.
 And like any good host, he exuded sincerity, and seemed to connect deeply with his audience.